-I am writing to you on behalf of the SPPA Committee to seek the views of the Conveners Group views on the future practices and procedures of committees.
+I am writing to you on behalf of the SPPA Committee to seek the SPCB's views on the future practices and procedures of the Parliament.

 The Committee has held four focus group sessions with Members, received 24 responses to its survey of Members and held four evidence sessions with academics and other legislatures.
-An additional evidence session is being organised with stakeholders who engage regularly with the Parliament for the meeting on 26 May to hear their views on engaging virtually with the Parliament.
+An additional evidence session is being organised with stakeholders who engage regularly with the Parliament on 26 May to hear their views on engaging virtually with the Parliament.
 A summary of key points to emerge from the evidence is annexed to this letter.

 Following an initial discussion of this evidence, the Committee has agreed to write to the SPCB, the Bureau, the Conveners Group and the political parties to seek their views.
-Given the role of the Conveners Group in relation to committees, it would be particularly helpful if you could contribute your views on the future operation of committees.
+Given the SPCB's budgetary and resource responsibilities, it would be particularly helpful if you could contribute your views on the resource implications of continuing to provide for virtual participation in Chamber and Committee meetings and providing the infrastructure and platforms to ensure that the experience of virtual participation is as satisfactory as possible for Members.

 The evidence collected by the Committee reflects a spectrum of views among Members.
 A majority, but not all, of the Members who responded to the Committee's consultation were in favour of continuing to allow for virtual participation in Chamber and Committee business to provide more flexibility for Members in balancing constituency, parliamentary and personal commitments.
-A number of Members believed that greater flexibility in participating virtually in parliamentary business would make the Parliament more accessible, thus providing more opportunity for people from a wider range of backgrounds to stand for election in the future.
+A number of Members believed that greater flexibility in participating virtually in parliamentary business would help balance commitments and make the Parliament more accessible, thus providing more opportunity for people from a wider range of backgrounds to stand for election in the future.